 3. Potentially Stimulate Breast Cancer Growth

 As I’ve already mentioned, phytoestrogens have the ability to inhibit the growth of certain cancers, such as breast cancer.
 However, a fascinating study out of Canada found that low concentrations of phytoestrogens actually may make breast cancers grow faster, as well as inhibit the effects of tamoxifen, the drug used to treat late-stage breast cancer.
-In higher concentrations, the effect was the opposite, causing tumors to shrink and magnifying the impact of the drugs — showing just how complicated phytoestrogens really are.
-(16)

 4. Increase Risk of Cognitive Decline and Dementia

 Another concern to be aware of is the possibility of mental decline in connection with consuming a lot of phytoestrogens.
 While the evidence remains inconclusive, research suggests a link between dementia and cognitive decline with phytoestrogen intake.

 The factors that may cause this decline vary, depending on age and thyroid health, but it’s important to take good care of your brain — it’s the only one you’ve got!
 Don’t go overboard with phytoestrogen intake, especially if you might be at risk for cognitive disorders like dementia.
 (17)

 Phytoestrogens exist in many foods, supplements and essential oils.
 Some of the highest concentrations can be found in (18):

 - Jasmine oil

 - Wheat germ